AY2324S2-CS2103T-T10-3/tp/docs/UserGuide.md

 * `n/ p/ e/ a/` provided should be in **prefix**.
 * `Prefix` only recognizes the four prefixes written above.
 Any other unknown prefixes will be disregarded.
 * Make sure the `.csv` file is opened using the Notepad app or the equivalent.
 Using Microsoft Excel to open the `.csv` file will cause unexpected behaviors due to Excel interpreting certain fields as numbers.
-For Example, Excel will recognize the phone number `00000000` as `0`.
+For example, Excel will recognize the phone number `00000000` as `0`.
 * Another `export` will overwrite the file created by the previous `export`, so make sure to save the old `exported_participant_data.csv` somewhere else before doing another `export`.